NonoHM/nonohm.github.io/_posts/2024-02-27-THM-Identity-and-Access-Management.md

 ## Task 3 - Identification

-Identification is how the user claims a specific identitiy without verifying.
+Identification is how the user claims a specific identity without verifying.
 This is made through a unique number, name, email address...

-Howerver, without a proper authentication system, anyone can claim to be anything, like giving a fake identity.
+However, without a proper authentication system, anyone can claim to be anything, like giving a fake identity.

 ### Questions